 Millie’s friends and followers took to the comments section with their votes!
-“Straight with that outfit but like it both ways [heart emojis],” actress Larsen Thompson wrote, noting Millie’s cropped denim jacket, matching jeans and a plain white blouse.
+“Straight with that outfit but like it both ways [heart emojis],” actress Larsen Thompson wrote, noting Millie’s cropped denim jacket, matching jeans, plain white blouse and her Millie Bobby Brown x Vogue Eyewear sunglasses.
 Others agreed, but not everyone, of course!
 “Curly for sureee,” beauty guru James Charles commented, while others couldn’t decide — actress Madison Lewis wrote, “Both !!”
 For some, hair was irrelevant.
 Fellow Netflix icon Joey King gushed, “Omg Millie [fire emoji].”

 Millie has been experimenting with her hair as of late, just like any teenager!
 The world came to know the talented actress as Eleven on Stranger Things, whose signature look was her buzzcut.
 However, Millie looked like she was far from Hawkins, Indiana when she revealed her long blonde hairdo in an Instagram post on June 12.
 Millie doesn’t have to worry about returning to a specific hairdo anytime soon, it appears, since the coronavirus pandemic has halted production on Season 4 of Stranger Things.
 However, on June 18, the show’s Twitter account revealed that it finished writing the ENTIRE season — so there’s that!